lezcano/geotorch/README.rst

 --------

 GeoTorch provides a simple way to perform constrained optimization and optimization on manifolds in PyTorch.
-It is compatible out of the box with any optimizer, layer, and model implemented in PyTorch without having to reimplement the layers or optimizers and without any kind of boilerplate.
+It is compatible out of the box with any optimizer, layer, and model implemented in PyTorch without having to reimplement the layers or optimizers and without any kind of boilerplate in the training code.

 .. code:: python